perssongroup/handbook/docs/computing/computing.md

 ```
 You might need to generate an ssh key for the git clone command to work:
 ssh-keygen -t rsa -b 4096
-no password is probably OK unless you are security conscious
+no password is probably okay unless you are security conscious
 add your SSH key to your Github profile

 Then: